deficollective/defiscan/src/content/protocols/curve.md

 ## Conclusion

-My role as the reviewer is to assess Curve against the [DeFiScan Framework](https://deficollective.org/blog/introducing-defiscan/).
-Based on the current criteria, Curve receives a rating of **Stage 0 – Full training wheels**.
+My role as the reviewer is to assess Curve against the current [DeFiScan Framework](https://deficollective.org/blog/introducing-defiscan/).
+Based on its criteria, Curve receives a rating of **Stage 0 – Full training wheels**.

 There are three primary paths for Curve to advance to Stage 1 under the existing framework:

 1. Relinquish some control at the DAO level, specifically over crvUSD minting and scrvUSD vault management.
-2. Expand the authority of the `EmergencyDAO` to include permission to execute via the `OwnershipAgentProxy`, effectively enabling it to intervene in DAO operations.
+2. Expand the authority of the `EmergencyDAO` to include permission to execute via the `OwnershipAgentProxy`, effectively enabling it to intervene in DAO operations, but also act as the DAO without a 7-day voting period, or any transparency.
 3. Introduce a mandatory 7-day delay between the passage and execution of any governance proposal.

 These recommendations may appear reasonable within the framework's logic.
 However, as explored in the Reviewer's Notes below, the framework lacks a critical dimension: a method to assess decentralization itself, and the governance process.